-Together, these results indicate microglia, in the presymptomatic stages of MND may counteract or prevent the inflammatory response associated with later disease stages, potentially delaying symptom onset.
+Together, these results indicate microglia, in the pre-symptomatic stages of MND may counteract or prevent the inflammatory response associated with later disease stages, potentially delaying symptom onset.

 4.3 Pro-inflammatory Microglia in animal models of MND

-Transcriptional analysis of 11 week old mSOD1G93A mouse spinal cord homogenates has detected a significant upregulation of inflammatory genes including cathepsin D and TNF-α92.
+Transcriptional analysis of 11-week-old mSOD1G93A mouse spinal cord homogenates has detected a significant upregulation of inflammatory genes including cathepsin D and TNF-α92.
 This was thought to represent an inflammatory response in the pre-symptomatic stage.
-However, symptom onset has been observed as early as 8.5 weeks of age in this model85, implying the inflammatory microglial phenotype observed actually occurs in the early, post symptom-onset stage of disease.
+However, symptom onset has been observed as early as 8.5 weeks of age in this model85, implying the inflammatory microglial phenotype observed actually occurs in the early, post-symptom-onset stage of disease.
 Furthermore, these results contradict other findings of increased anti-inflammatory cytokine expression at the same age in the same mSOD1G93A model44.

 The latter study went on to examine late stage mSOD1G93A mice and found a shift towards diminished anti-inflammatory markers and high levels of nitric oxide, a toxic immune mediator.
 Co-culture of these late stage microglia with wild-type motor neurons induced neuronal death44, likely by increasing motor neuron sensitivity to glutamate, potentially resulting in excitotoxicity93, a known feature of motor neuron pathobiology in MND.
 These microglia also appear to inhibit the protective uptake of glutamate by astrocytes in culture93.